-6. Wrong hardware: Make sure you have the correct number of knobs, handles and pulls as well as the correct amount of hinges or any other hardware necessary for installation.
+6. Wrong hardware: Make sure you have the correct number of knobs, handles and pulls, as well as the correct amount of hinges or any other hardware necessary for installation.
 More importantly, for safety reasons, use appropriately sized fasteners to install cabinetry to the wall.

 10. Doors that don’t swing in the right direction: Sometimes the smallest things create the most annoyance.
 Be sure doors won’t interfere with anything else.
-A common blunder in small kitchens is when stove doors that won’t clear the cabinet after handles are installed because a spacer wasn’t utilized.
+A common blunder in small kitchens is stove doors that won’t clear the cabinet after handles are installed because a spacer wasn’t utilized.

 11. Spacers don’t match existing cabinets: Spacers provide clearance for handles or may be used as fillers to extend the cabinet face for a clean fit.
 Most manufacturers will provide spacers in the same color and finish as your cabinets, but if the cabinets are unfinished, you will need to stain extra slats of wood in varying sizes so they’ll be ready to go when you begin installation.
-It’s another of those little details that tends to be overlooked until the last minute.
+It’s another little detail that tends to be overlooked until the last minute.

 12. Unleveled or offset installation: You have to be an experienced DIYer to install kitchen cabinetry.
 If you have no previous carpentry experience, it’s worthwhile to hire a contractor for this part of your home improvement project.
 Cabinets must be properly leveled and if you have old walls and floors, it’s tricky to get them accurately lined up to prevent future misalignment.
 Also, nothing looks worse than seeing a major difference in the placement of cabinets surrounding a window.
 Small differences create an oddball look since windows tend to draw the eye.